OptimalDesignLab/PDESolver.jl/doc/interfaces.md

                   This function is used by time marching methods.
                   For some equations, this matrix is the identity matrix, so it can be a no-op, while for others might not be.
                   The function must have the signature:

                   `multiplyA0inv(mesh::AbstractMesh, sbp, eqn::AbstractSolutionData, opts, res_arr::AbstractArray{Tsol, 3})`

+`majorIterationCallback`:  function called before every step of Newton's method or stage of an explicit time marching scheme.
+This function is used to do output and logging.
+The function must have the signature:

+`function majorIterationCallback(itr, mesh::AbstractMesh, sbp::SBPOperator, eqn::AbstractEulerData, opts)`

 ##AbstractMesh
 ODLCommonTools defines: